netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 The Network Configuration Access Control Model (NACM) {{!RFC8341}} provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
+There are a number of data nodes defined in the "ietf-acl-enh" YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.
 These are the subtrees and data nodes and their sensitivity/vulnerability:

  'defined-sets':
  : These lists specify a set of sets and aliases.
 Similar to {{!RFC8519}}, unauthorized write access to these